WAYS TO HELP A NICU PARENT

 Foods that can be eaten quickly and are filling are ideal meals for a NICU parent.
 We weren’t allowed any sort of foods into the actual NICU rooms and I mostly ate on my pumping breaks.
 I spent a lot of time sitting so meals that would fill me up well were helpful.
 When I got home after a long day all I wanted to do was pump and sleep, so food I could grab without having to think were amazing.

 GIFT CARDS GALORE!

-Pull together a basket of useful essentials to help out and make the NICU feel more comfortable.
-Items could include:
+If you know that no one has done this already (or do it together as a group!) you could pull together a basket of useful essentials to help out and make the NICU feel more comfortable.